Boosting projective methods for quantum process and detector tomography: Introduction

-Our work focuses on developing precise and efficient projection techniques for ancilla-assisted process tomography and positive operator-valued measure (POVM) tomography.
+Our work focuses on developing precise and efficient projection techniques for direct and ancilla-assisted process tomography and positive operator-valued measure (POVM) tomography.
+Given a non-physical estimate, our approach focuses on the algorithmic projection of the object onto the valid set of quantum channels or POVMs, ensuring it satisfies the necessary physical constraints.
 For QPT, we present an analytical approximate projection scheme that, given an arbitrary, non-physical estimation of the quantum process as input, finds a completely positive (CP) and trace-preserving (TP) matrix that is close to the exact projection onto the $CPTP$ set, that is, the set of CPTP linear maps.
 This method, when combined with alternate projection techniques, enables us to achieve more precise solutions compared to state-of-the-art methods.
+The method we propose is similar in spirit to the iterative projection in Ref.~\cite{knee2018quantum}, but differs by projecting onto the set of density matrices instead of the positive set.
+We enhance the algorithm with a final correction step, based on the Cholesky decomposition, referred to as the CBA correction, providing more precise solutions.
 Furthermore, we adapt the calculations to tackle the problem of QDT, developing an analytical approximate projection method that surpasses recent methods in precision.

 The article is organized as follows.
 In Sec.~\ref{sec:prel} we introduce the formalism and the notation for QPT and QDT.
 Our original techniques are described in Sec.~\ref{sec:original}, together with numerical tests, to finally conclude in Sec.~\ref{sec:conc}.